HD-Projects/Raid_The_Romans/README.md

 # Raid-The-Romans

 This a project for our social studies unit on Ancient rome.
 It is a videogame where you play the leader of a country neighboring Rome trying to survive a Roman invasion.
-The object of the game is to kill Roman Soldiers by placing archer towers and clicking them with your mouse
+The object of the game is to kill Roman Soldiers by clicking them with your mouse.
+Placing an archer unit increases your health by 10 but can't increase your health over 105, archer units cost variable amounts depending on the wave you are on.
+The base cost of an archer unit is 100 pts.

-# Controls
+# Control

-Click on soldiers to kill them, use your mouse to place archer towers by moving them and then clicking any mouse button.
-Click the settings icon to display settings.
+Click on soldiers to kill them, use your mouse to place archer tower by clicking anywhere behind your wall.

 # How To Win

 This is an infinite game where you try to stay alive as long as you can, so in other words there is no winning.